 Does The Tense Fit the Book?
 That’s The Only Consideration

 To tell you the truth, I felt lazy with my short answer to such a long question, but so it goes.
 I think that tense really doesn’t matter as long as the book works.
-There is a trend of present tense YA out there right now, for sure.
-But do I gravitate toward or away from a piece because it is in present tense?
+There is a trend of young adult present tense out there right now, for sure.
+But do I gravitate toward or away from a piece because of present tense writing?
 No.

 Also, I haven’t really heard an editor talk to me about young adult present tense in particular.
 We talk about story and hook and character.
 Sometimes POV comes into the picture, but the most I usually hear from editors about POV is a thought on really polarizing POV, like second person direct address (YOU by Charles Benoit is an example of that, and comes up often in discussions).
 It seems like us literary types should spend more time discussing tense but it really does fade into the background for me when I’m reading, as long as the writing, story, character, and voice are there.